Archaeologists Make The Surprising Discovery Of The 4,800-Year-Old ‘Lost’ City Of Mardaman Hidden In Iraq

-A team of archaeologists from Germany’s University of Tübingen have spent many years excavating in northern Iraq and their diligence has paid off as they have made the exciting discovery of the 4,800-year-old lost city of Mardaman, an ancient city that prospered for thousands of years.
+A team of archaeologists from Germany’s University of Tubingen has spent many years excavating in northern Iraq and their diligence has paid off as they have made the exciting discovery of the 4,800-year-old lost city of Mardaman, an ancient city that prospered for thousands of years.

 During their work last year, archaeologists uncovered 92 cuneiform tablets that had been placed gently inside pottery that was found strewn among the ruins of a once great palace.
-It has only been through the efforts of the University of Heidelberg’s Betina Faist that the cuneiform tablets were finally able to be read, and these named the lost city as Mardaman, or Mardama, as it sometimes also appeared to have been called, as Live Science report.
+It has only been through the efforts of the University of Heidelberg’s Betina Faist that the cuneiform tablets were finally able to be read, and these named the lost city as Mardaman, or Mardama, as it sometimes also appeared to have been called, as Live Science reports.

 The ruins of the ancient city can be found near Bassetki, and archaeologists believe that Mardaman was first built between the years 2800 BC to 2650 BC.
 The lost city would have been at its highest point between 1900 BC and 1700 BC, and continued to prosper and thrive even under the Neo-Assyrian regime.